Connect with us

 Democratic party senate member reveals, the dirty tricks played by Trump to arm twist 7 Dems senators to betray the Democrat party and voted to reopen the government

-Inflation – Economists at the bank said ‘overwhelming evidence’ showed Trump’s tariffs fueled US inflation revealing consumers in the U.S. paid 50% to 70% of the cost of U.S. President Donald Trump’s tariffs and may continue to do so.
+Inflation – Economists at the Bank of America says ‘overwhelming evidence’ showed Trump’s tariffs fueled US inflation revealing consumers in the U.S. paid 50% to 70% of the cost of U.S. President Donald Trump’s tariffs and may continue to do so through the festive season.

 Panic at food banks as food supplies run-out and Trump presses ahead with ‘catastrophic’ cuts to Snap benefits for millions of Americans